by Roger Vincent, Chief Innovation Officer, Trade Ledger™

 Corporate customer onboarding has always been a challenge for any bank or lender.
 The complexities of navigating burdensome regulatory requirements alongside data aggregation and rigorous underwriting have all too often resulted in a customer experience that ends in a bad way for both bank and customer.

-Most bank CEO’s understand that getting a better view of their customers is the key to excelling, existing or even simply surviving in the next 5-10 years.
-With increasing competition arising in this space and the world’s biggest tech companies investing $B’s into creating a more efficient or even automated workforce we ask the question of how banks can adapt, compete or partner in the world of robotic process automation and more specifically how will this impact the role of a relationship manager?
+Most bank CEOs understand that getting a better view of their customers is the key to excelling, existing or even simply surviving.
+With increasing competition arising in this space and the world’s biggest tech companies investing $B’s into creating a more efficient or even automated workforce, we ask how banks can adapt, compete or partner in the world of robotic process automation and, more specifically, how will this impact the role of a relationship manager?

 The role of an RM within a corporate bank is varied:

 Affectionately known as the “rubber glove” moment, most companies at some stage in their time with a bank will need to go through the daunting process of having everything “checked out”.
 This process is very rarely an enjoyable one for either the customer or the bank and can often take weeks or even months to complete but nonetheless the process is necessary for a whole host of well-intended and highly regulated reasons but could it be made quicker; more efficient; more insightful and dare I say it more enjoyable than it is today – for all parties involved.